nusenu/noContactInfo_Exit_Excluder/README.md

 ## torrc Dependencies

-exclude_noContactInfo_Exits depends on two torrc options, that must be present in Browser/TorBrowser/Data/Tor/torrc before Tor Browser is started:
+The script depends on two torrc options, that must be present in Browser/TorBrowser/Data/Tor/torrc before Tor Browser is started.

+Choose a suitable path for the ControlSocket file in your home folder, replace the "-replace-me-" string here and in the script.
+When tor starts it will create the file.

 ```
 ControlSocket /home/-replace-me-/.tor-control.socket